kwunlyou/kwunlyou.github.io/_posts/2016-12-13-raspberry-pi-zero-video-monitor.markdown

 ### Raspberry Pi Zero Camera Setup:
 1. **Enable the connection to the Raspberry Pi camera**
 <br> `sudo raspi-conf`, go to `interfacing options`, and enable the camera.
 Reboot the Raspberry Pi Zero.
 Install the python package `picamera` and type the command `raspistill -o image.jpg` to make sure everything works well.

+2. **Intsall RPi-Cam-Web-Interface**
+<br> Follow the official [document](http://elinux.org/RPi-Cam-Web-Interface){:target=_blank} to install the package which provides a convenient web interface to manage and configure Pi camera.
+It also supports motion detection.

+Done.
+Enjoy!